ZION NARROWS TOP-DOWN ROUTE

 A Zion wilderness permit is required for all Zion Narrows top-down hikes, even if you are doing the hike in a single day.
 If you are doing the backpacking option, you pick your campsite when you reserve or purchase the permit for your group.
 Do not squat at a campsite that you don't have a permit for.
 Note: The National Park Service will not issue any Narrows permits if water levels are too high (above 120cfs), either from recent rains or high spring runoff.
 During the winter months, permits for the one-day top-down hike are also not issued as there is not enough daylight to complete the hike safely.
 Please see the Zion Permits website for more information.

 You need to decide how you will get to the trailhead.
 If you intend to drive to the remote Chamberlain's Ranch Trailhead (the start of the hike), you must plan a way to retrieve your vehicle from the trailhead.
 Alternatively, you may hire a private shuttle service to drive you to the trailhead.
 Check with one of the outfitters in Springdale for times and rates.
 To drive to Chamberlain's Ranch from the east entrance of Zion National Park, drive 1.7 miles east on Route 9 and then turn left (north) on the North Fork Road.
 Roughly 17 miles up the winding and rough dirt road, you will reach the gate near Chamberlain's Ranch; you can drive further through to the small designated parking area, but remember to close any gates and do not drive past the parking area.
-(See map below.)
+(See map.)
 Note: This road is usually passable by all vehicles, but it may be impossible right after a rain storm or during the winter months.

 The start of the route crosses private land.
 Please obey any posted signs, stay on the dirt road as directed, close all cattle gates behind you, and travel through respectfully and quietly to guarantee access in the future.